Parks for Pollinators BioBlitz

 When: September 1 – 30, 2023

-Graham Recreation & Parks is hosting a BioBlitz event during the month of September as part of the national Parks for Pollinators campaign, which is aimed at raising public awareness of the importance of pollinators and positioning parks as national leaders in advancing pollinator health.
-Organized by the National Recreation and Park Association (NRPA) and The Scotts Miracle-Gro Foundation, the Parks for Pollinators BioBlitz event is held during September.
+Graham Recreation & Parks is hosting a BioBlitz event during the month of September as part of the National Parks for Pollinators campaign, which is aimed at raising public awareness of the importance of pollinators and positioning parks as national leaders in advancing pollinator health.
+Organized by the National Recreation and Park Association (NRPA) and The Scotts Miracle-Gro Foundation, the Parks for Pollinators BioBlitz event is held in September.

 Pollinators are a vital component of our ecosystem and an essential link to the world’s food supply.
 According to the White House’s Pollinators Health Task Force, during the last 30 years, the United States has seen a steady decline of pollinators (such as bees, bats, and butterflies) at an alarming rate of 30 percent annually — making it vital to take action on pollinator protection.

-“Pollinators are critical for the health and wellbeing of our communities.
+“Pollinators are critical for the health and well-being of our communities.
 Taking steps to protect our various pollinators has never been more important,” said Michele White, NRPA program manager of the Parks for Pollinator campaign.
 “This September, we challenge park and recreation professionals to host BioBlitz events in their communities to educate members of the public about the importance of our pollinators.
-Park agencies that participate have the chance to win one of three $1,000 to support the creation of pollinator habitat in parks.
+Park agencies that participate have the chance to win one of three $1,000 to support the creation of pollinator habitats in parks.
 This work is possible thanks to our partnership with The Scotts Miracle-Gro Foundation.”

 “Research shows us that people want to take action and protect pollinator health, but oftentimes, they simply don’t know what to do,” said Carol Nowlin, corporate responsibility manager at Scotts Miracle-Gro.
 “A key piece of our partnership with NRPA is educating more community members, families, and children on the steps they can take to support pollinators.
 And there’s no better location to do that than at their local park.”